Taxpayers who own an interest in an S corporation are often not familiar with the tax rules for S corporations.

 S corporations are not subject to Federal income tax.
 Rather, their items of income, deduction, credit, etc. flow through to the shareholder’s personal income tax returns.
 This is true regardless of whether any distributions are made to the shareholders.

-This aspect of S corporations often causes problems when there is a minority shareholder that cannot afford to pay taxes on the distributions and the S corporation retain earnings to invest in the business or uses the funds for other business expenses.
-The owners of S corporations will normally agree to make distributions to help the minority shareholders to address this problem.
+This aspect of S corporations often causes problems when the S corporation retains earnings to invest in the business or uses the funds for other business expenses and there is a minority shareholder that cannot afford to pay taxes on the distributions.
+In these situations, the owners of S corporations will normally agree to make distributions to help the minority shareholders to address this problem.

 Distributions That Are Not Made

 In the Dalton case, the brother’s relationship had deteriorated.
 This may be why the company did not make distributions.

 The court’s opinion does not go into these details, but it might be that the agreement between the brothers did not require a distribution, that the minority owner did not have the right to force a distribution, or even that a distribution was not needed for the minority owner to be able to afford the taxes.

 Absent distributions, the parties may also address this by the windup terms in their agreement.
 These terms will often require a buy-out payment or payments.
 This payment mechanism can allow the departing partner to have funds from which to pay the resulting tax.